Hajara-I/Hajara-I/README.md

 ### Hi there, I'm Hajara 👋

-I'm a (soon-to-be) full stack Software Developer seeking roles where I can build, analyse and diagnose problems with technology.
+I'm an aspiring full stack Software Developer seeking roles where I can build, analyse and diagnose problems with technology.

 😄 About me...